mchlltt/radar-cleaning/GitHub/Protocol.md

 To put it more succinctly, if there is an situation wherein the same radar ID + alter ID combination may refer to two different people, you need to keep the two sets from overlapping by making one set's IDs start after the other's.
 In these cases, you will need to run the script for adding corrections (see steps 4-7 above), select 'renumber nodes', and input 1) the first node ID that should have its ID increased (in most cases, this is `1`),  and 2) how much each node ID should be increased by.
 This should be how many node IDs are already used up in previous interviews.
 If the ego already had 20 alters with IDs 1-20, the next alter should start at 21, so the 'offset' should be `20`.

+### RADAR Interviewer Departure

+When an interviewer leaves the project, their name should be added to `formerInts` in `configure_miscscripts.R`.
+This will remove them from the output for `interviewerStats.xlsx`.

+### RADAR Interviewer Arrival

+When a new interviewer joins the project, their name/ID should be added to `intIDsR.xlsx` file in the `Alter Generation Stats` folder.
+This will add them to the output for `interviewerStats.xlsx`.

+Additionally, all new interviewers should receive network interview training as outlined in the Network Interviewer Guide.

 ### rsw888 Password Change

 The password on the RADAR NetID is changed regularly.
-When it is changed, a few things need to be done to ensure that the same password is used across the resouces that interviewers access.
+When it is changed, a few things need to be done to ensure that the same password is used across the resources that interviewers access.
 Making these updates in a timely manner is essential, as inconsistencies cause a large amount of stress and confusion for interviewers.

 ##### jsonData.7z password